GRIFFITH YOUNG

 What makes military divorce different in Escondido?

 Military divorce in Escondido involves a unique set of laws.
 We know this can add confusion to an already hard time.
 Unlike civilian divorces, military cases deal with federal laws that affect pensions and benefits.
 These laws include the Uniformed Services Former Spouses’ Protection Act.
 It dictates how military retired pay is divided.
 We also consider the Servicemembers Civil Relief Act (SCRA).
-This protects service members from default judgments while deployed.
-It feels like moving through a different legal landscape.
-We understand these specific rules.
-We work to ensure your rights are protected.
-We help you understand each unique detail of your case.
-We strive for a fair and peaceful resolution for your military family.

 How does child custody work with military deployments from Escondido?

-Deployments are a part of military life.
-We know how much worry they cause for parents in Escondido.
-When a military parent faces divorce, child custody plans must adapt.
-State laws often defer to federal protections.
-We work to create orders that allow for temporary changes during deployments.
+Court orders should include provisions for what happens when the deployed spouse is away and when they return.
 This prevents the other parent from making permanent changes to custody without a court order.
 It is like building a temporary shelter for your children while you are away.
 We ensure your parenting time is protected.
 We help maintain your bond with your children.
 We aim for stability for them, no matter where your duty takes you.

 Can my spouse get a share of my military retirement in Escondido?

-Your military retirement is a symbol of your dedicated service.
-We understand you want to protect what you have earned.
-In a Escondido military divorce, your spouse may be able to claim a portion of your military retired pay.
-Federal law dictates how this is done.
 The key factor is often the length of the marriage overlapping with military service.
 We look at the “10/10 rule.”
 This means if the marriage lasted 10 years and overlapped with 10 years of service, the former spouse can receive direct payments.
 It feels like dividing a hard-won medal.
-We fight to ensure a fair calculation.
-We protect your future income.
-We explain all your rights.

 What happens to healthcare benefits after a military divorce in Escondido?

-Losing healthcare access can be a serious concern after divorce.
-We understand you worry about this for your family.
-In Escondido, after a military divorce, former spouses may be able to keep TRICARE benefits.
 This depends on the length of the marriage overlapping with the service member’s military service.
 The 20/20/20 rule is often at play.
 This means if the marriage lasted 20 years, service was 20 years, and the overlap was 20 years, full TRICARE may continue.
 Other rules, like the 20/20/15 rule, offer partial benefits.
-It is like finding a new lifeline for essential care.
-We help you understand your eligibility.
-We ensure you retain the benefits you are owed.

 PRACTICE AREAS